OutSystems/docs-support/src/release-notes/11/platform-server/platform-server.md

 <li>Fixed the "Expected ';'" JavaScript error that appeared after an AJAX Refresh in some scenarios.
 (RPD-3511)</li>
 <li>Fixed a compilation error that occurred when using a Web Service containing action with single outputs of type Structure.
 (RINT-2775)</li>
 <li>The Configuration Tool command-line parameter "/ModifyDeploymentZone" now fails gracefully when trying to modify a non-existing deployment zone.
 (RSAT-1042)</li>
 <li>Due to the specifics of deploying applications into containers, we disabled the Delete button for those applications.
 This is to prevent OutSystems Deployment Controller Service, for the application you are trying to delete, from a lock during the 30 minutes timeout in some scenarios.
 Otherwise, you'd need to restart the OutSystems Deployment Controller Service to resume normal operations before the timeout.
 Additionally, the messages related to container deployment are now correctly shown in LifeTime.
-Check <a class="new" href="https://success.outsystems.com/Support/Enterprise_Customers/Maintenance_and_Operations/Deleting_an_application_that_is_manually_deployed_to_a_container" rel="internal" target="_blank" rel="noopener noreferrer">"Deleting an application that is manually deployed to a container"</a> for the instructions.
+Check <a class="new" href="https://success.outsystems.com/Support/Enterprise_Customers/Maintenance_and_Operations/Deleting_an_application_that_is_manually_deployed_to_a_container" target="_blank" rel="noopener noreferrer">"Deleting an application that is manually deployed to a container"</a> for the instructions.
 (RSAT-1077)</li>
 <li>Fixed deprecation warning due to the usage of 'buildpack' attribute in Pivotal Cloud Foundry (PCF) manifest files, which are used for PCF deployments.
 (RSAT-1055)</li>
 <li>We fixed a resource disposal issue that might cause errors while contacting external container deployment tools.
 (RSAT-1104)</li>
 <li>Fixed the incorrect serialization of input parameters of Date, Time and DateTime data types in consumed SOAP Web Services.
 This might have caused data corruption on some scenarios.
-Check the <a href="https://success.outsystems.com/Support/Release_Notes/11/Platform_Server#Known_Issues-21552" rel="internal" target="_blank" rel="noopener noreferrer">Known Issues</a> section in the Platform Server Release Sep.2018 Release Notes for more information.
+Check the <a href="https://success.outsystems.com/Support/Release_Notes/11/Platform_Server#Known_Issues-21552" target="_blank" rel="noopener noreferrer">Known Issues</a> section in the Platform Server Release Sep.2018 Release Notes for more information.
 (RINT-3069)</li>
 <li>Fixed incorrect packaging of the Caching and Logging libs for the Container Application Scheduler.
 (RSAT-1074)</li>
 <li>Consuming SOAP services that include Time outputs no longer causes a compilation error.
 (RINT-3203)</li>
 <li>Fixed Service Center so it now ignores the database incoherences that can cause timers to appear to be running indefinitely.
 (RPD-2999)</li>